 People care very much about the way their coffee tastes, people care that their children are getting the education they deserve and people care immensely about how they themselves or their product will be perceived by others.
 When people care this much, is it ever a surprise when they lose their sh*t when something goes wrong?
-Not really.

 All designs are (or should be) a solution to a problem.
-Listen to the problem, present a solution.
-Finding that core solution can be hard when we are constantly being distracted by this cool new feature, or that trending new colour palette everybody is using.
-The truth is, my dear fellow designers, that even if our product is uglier than a blobfish, yet works like a charm, consumers are still going to use it, and even like it.
+Finding a core solution can be hard when we are constantly being distracted by a cool new feature or trending new colour palette everybody is using.
+The truth is, my dear fellow designers, that even if our product is uglier than a blobfish, yet works like a charm, consumers are still going to use it and even like it.

-Once we have our solution, then we may start working on its features and aesthetics.
+Once we have a solution, then we may start working on its features and aesthetics.
 People take great pleasure in using and owning beautiful things.
 A mobile phone has its core purpose, but now when we buy a phone we think about everything else except whether or not it is able to make a call.

 I think sometimes as designers we forget that our job is based on customer service.
-So when we receive feedback, I liken it to a cafe, when a customer returns a coffee claiming that the milk tastes funny.
+So when we receive feedback it’s kind of like a cafe: A customer returns a coffee claiming that the milk tastes funny.
 Although your first reaction may be to take offence and retort, “Yeah?
 Well, your face smells funny,” we all know that the best option is to find out whether the milk is indeed funny smelling.